O Candan Hill: the best kept secret

 Discover beautiful native woods, meadows, rich fauna, and the old villages in this mountain range in the heartland of the province of Pontevedra

 Do you want to climb up to one thousand metres high and feel the air lifting you up?
-You can experience it in O Candán Hill, in the border between the towns of Lalín and A Estrada.
+You can experience it in O Candán Hill, in the border between the towns of Lalín, Silleda and Forcarei.
 It is one of the most extensive hills in the province of Pontevedra and is particularly interesting.

 - Villages of Grobas